 More cruise ships are currently coming to Queensland than any other state and the cruise industry of the state has risen for the first time to estimated worth of $500 million.

-This comes almost five months after the Australian Competition and Consumer Commission gave green light to planned mega-cruise ship terminal upgrade of Port of Brisbane.
+This comes almost five months after the Australian Competition and Consumer Commission gave green light to planned cruise terminal upgrade of Port Brisbane.